Auroratide/web-components/components/flip-card/README.md

 * Labelling the card so we know it's a card with a front and a back
 * what if the card contains focusable elements inside?
 Tabbing order?
 * aria-live recommendations?

-## OTHER TODO

-* custom animations in the shadow dom is janky doodle